-The process of screen printing accounts for the majority of the individual apparel pieces we produce in our facility in Ottawa.
-Before you can start seeing the actual design screen printing on apparel, there are multiple steps that need to happen before being ready to print the apparel.
-Screen printing is the process of using a aluminum screen with varying mesh counts, to support a image positive of the soon to be screen printed artwork..
-The image positive forms open areas of mesh that transfer ink onto the screen printed materials.
+The process of screen printing accounts for the majority of the individual apparel pieces we produce in our printing shop in Ottawa.
+Before you can start seeing the actual design printed on apparel, there are multiple steps that need to happen before being ready to print the apparel.
+It's a process of using an aluminum screen with varying mesh counts, to support an image positive of the soon to be screen printed artwork..
+The image positively forms open areas of mesh that transfer ink onto the materials.
 The ink is placed inside of that screen and mesh which is then pressed through the mesh as a sharp-edged image onto a substrate.
-A screen printing squeegee, not your window cleaning ones, is manually or automatically moved across the screen mesh while applying pressure in order to push the screen printing ink into the mesh openings for transfer by capillary action during the squeegee stroke.
+A special squeegee, not your window cleaning ones, is manually or automatically moved across while applying pressure in order to push the ink into the mesh openings for transfer by capillary action during the squeegee stroke.

-At Colortex screen printing & Embroidery, our screen printing department is equipped with 2 automatic screen printing presses, one manual press and a large energy efficient dryer in order to cure all of our screen printed apparel.
+At Colortex, our screen printing department is equipped with 2 automatic presses, one manual press and a large energy efficient dryer in order to cure all of our apparel.

 We have the capabilities to print over 40,000 shirts weekly so we can most certainly handle large-size orders.
 Not to say that we don't work on small orders, but our minimum is 24 units.

-Due to our high quality screen printing equipment, we are capable of having turnaround times that are highly beneficial for your clients or in order to get your new apparel collections or replenish your sold out collections.
+Due to our high quality screen printing equipment, we are capable of having turnaround times that are highly beneficial for your clients or in order to get your new custom clothing collections or replenish your sold out collections.

 Plastisol screen printing ink is considered to be a solid in such that the ink does not dry and needs to be cured in order for it to dry.
 Due to this property, all of the ink stays on the fabric when laid on top of the fabric.
-This makes for a high opacity underbase screen print which allows to print bright and bold colours
+This makes for a high opacity underbase screen print which allows you to print bright and bold colours when creating your clothing line.

 Water-based inks are a type of ink that rely on solvents that evaporate to hold the pigments.
 The most common solvent is water.
 What this means is that the water base inks are not as thick as Plastisol ink.
 Due to the evaporation properties, the inks absorb into the fabric instead of laying on top of the fabric.
 Water based inks require a high level of knowledge and have its limitations with fabric compositions.